adambard/learnxinyminutes-docs/java.html.markdown

         // age = 30;    ==> ERROR!  age is private to Animal
     }

-      /*
-      NOTE: You will get an error if you used the
+    // NOTE: You will get an error if you used the
-      @Override annotation here, since java doesn't allow overriding of static methods.
+    // @Override annotation here, since java doesn't allow
+    // overriding of static methods.
-      What is happening here is called METHOD HIDING.
+    // What is happening here is called METHOD HIDING.
-      Check out this awesome SO post: http: stackoverflow.com/questions/16313649/ */
-    public static void main(String[] args)
+    // Check out this awesome SO post: http://stackoverflow.com/questions/16313649/ public static void main(String[] args)
     {
         Dog pluto = new Dog();